 In this session, four high-profile science-policy case studies will be presented by scientists who have worked on the front lines of Clean Air Act policy for up to three decades.
 This session will include case studies on acid rain and nitrogen, mercury pollution, climate and carbon standards, and public health and global air quality.
 Each presenter will share an account of the scientific breakthroughs that have been vital to policy progress; describe the progress that has been made in addressing these problems as well as new challenges that have emerged in recent years; and outline the implications for achieving policy goals under the Clean Air Act.
 To round out the session, a fifth panelist will provide the perspective of a senior Capitol Hill staffer and share insights on how science has been helpful to members of Congress in advancing policy under the Clean Air Act.

-- Kathy Fallon Lambert, M.S., Senior Advisor, Center for Climate, Health, and Global Environment, Harvard T.H.
+- Kathy Fallon Lambert, Senior Advisor, Center for Climate, Health, and Global Environment, Harvard T.H.
 Chan School of Public Health

 - Charles Driscoll, University Professor, Syracuse University